 Contextual and Cultural Studies

-The module introduces some of the critically defining key events and precedents that have influenced and shaped historical and contemporary design.
-The module engages with the key design ideologies of the 20th and 21st Century, developing an understanding of the principles of design analysis, critical analysis, academic writing, questioning and debate.
+The module introduces you to some of the critically defining key events and precedents that have influenced and shaped historical and contemporary design.
+This module engages with the key design ideologies of the 20th and 21st Century, developing an understanding of the principles of design analysis, critical analysis, academic writing, questioning and debate.

-This module introduces you to fundamental elements and key methodologies of visual expression and communication.
-Through drawing and image building assignments, you will develop a comprehensive range of 2D and 3D skills in order to develop a visual language to respond effectively and creatively to design tasks and formal briefs.
+This module introduces students to fundamental elements and key methodologies of visual expression and communication.
+Through drawing and image building assignments, students will develop a comprehensive range of 2D and 3D skills in order to develop a visual language to respond effectively and creatively to design tasks and formal briefs.

 Scales of Manufacture